An Explicit, Coupled-Layer Construction of a High-Rate Regenerating Code with Low Sub-Packetization Level, Small Field Size and $d< (n-1)$: Introduction

 The definition of an MSR code requires that all nodes be repairable with the same minimum data download.
 There are papers however in the literature that refer to a code as being an MSR code even if the data download is a minimum only for the repair of {\em systematic} nodes.
 We will distinguish between the two classes by referring to them as all-node-repair and systematic-repair MSR codes respectively.

 Several constructions of MSR codes can now be found in the literature.
 The product-matrix construction \cite{RasShaKum_pm}, provides MSR codes for any $2k-2 \leq d \leq n-1$.
-A construction for all-node-repair MSR codes with $d = n -1 \geq 2k - 1$ is presented in~\cite{SuhRam} that builds on the systematic-repair codes constructed in \cite{ShaRasKumRam_ia}.
 In~\cite{PapDimCad}, high-rate MSR codes with parameters $(n, k=n-2, d=n-1)$ are constructed using Hadamard designs.
 In~\cite{TamWanBru}, high-rate systematic-repair MSR codes, known as zigzag codes, are constructed for $d = n-1$.
 This was subsequently extended to include the repair of parity nodes as well in~\cite{WanTamBru_allerton}.
-In \cite{CadHuaLi}, a construction of systematic-repair MSR codes is given, that makes use of permutation matrices.
 In \cite{CadJafMalRamSuh}, Cadambe et al. show the existence of high-rate MSR codes for any value of $(n,k,d)$ as $\alpha$ scales to infinity.